 Overall Program Objectives

-On this website you will see sixteen (16) areas of Primary Care Medicine represented.
+On this website you will see seventeen (17) areas of Primary Care Medicine represented.
 The overall objective is to provide the participant with practical and clinically relevant information.
-Upon completion of these CME activities, through the use of clinical vignettes emphasizing Guidelines and Evidence-Based Medicine, the physician or healthcare provider should be able to formulate a differential, make a diagnosis and develop a plan for the prevention and/or therapeutic management of the various disorders presented.
+Upon completion of these CME activities, through the use of clinical case vignettes emphasizing Guidelines and Evidence-Based Medicine, the physician or healthcare provider should be able to formulate a differential, make a diagnosis and develop a plan for the prevention and/or therapeutic management of the various disorders presented.
 Each CME activity has its own set of objectives, which are available upon request, included in each syllabus and accessible through this website.

 Format And Educational Design

 All CME activities are a lecture and problem-based learning format utilizing an audience response system with interactive case vignettes and Q&A sessions for each topic while focusing on practical issues in clinical medicine.
 Small classroom-style sessions, averaging 70 in attendance, maximize the opportunity for participants to interact with the faculty.
-Each speaker submits organized syllabus materials, which we provide for you in a notebook that will serve as a future reference.

 Scheduling And Site